 Peter Tortorici, CEO of GroupM Entertainment Global, which creates original content for clients and puts together production partnerships with networks, says he goes to Cannes “looking very, very diligently for brand partners, [focusing] on what can be a successful property.”

 And of course, finding the next hot property is top of mind for everybody at MIPCOM.
 One of the series Ogilvy Entertainment developed, for example, sprang from an initial brief presented at the show, relates president Doug Scott.
 The series, Horizons: An Insight Into the Future of Global Business, created for Ogilvy client Dupont, airs via BBC News and in syndication, and has been broadcast to 450 million people.
 In addition, 14 two-minute films airing during ad breaks reached an additional 2 million people in the first two months they were made available online.
-“It’s factual-based entertainment highlighting the companies, industries and countries working to address the [issues] we have as a planet to feed, protect and provide energy to 7 billion people,” Scott explains.
+“It’s factual-based entertainment highlighting the companies, industries and countries working to address the

 While deal making is certainly part of MIPCOM’s appeal to agencies, its real value “is more about working with the lead studios and getting to know people in advance of deals,” says Liquid Thread’s Poer.
 “So if you want to do a global deal on a show that has different partners per country, you’re able to understand where the show is going and how you’re able to work together.”